 The news that Adolf Hitler, and his wife of a single day, Eva Braun, had suicided on the 30th of April, followed one day after by Joseph Goebbles with Magda, his wife of almost fourteen years, and their six innocent children, was the signal for the surviving German Commander in Chief, Field Marshal Jodl, to negotiate the final German surrender which was, in fact signed on the 7th of May, 1945 by Jodl at Allied Headquarters in Rheims.

-Two weeks later, they moved to Lavariano where at last they began to relax for the first time in years, although many in the Squadron confessed to a strong feeling of anticlimax and even depression with the realisation that the war against Japan still had to be won.
+Two weeks later, 3SQN moved to Lavariano, where at last they began to relax for the first time in years, although many in the Squadron confessed to a strong feeling of anticlimax and even depression with the realisation that the war against Japan still had to be won.

 On the 28th of May at 1800 hours, a huge crowd of army and air force personnel watched the Victory Fly-Past of the Desert Air Force over Campoformido airfield.

 239 Wing had the honour of leading the formation and the first aircraft to roar over the saluting dais was flown by the Wing leader, Group Captain Brian Eaton, with the six squadrons of the Wing following.